Frequently Asked Questions

 This depends on the Designer's level of experience and involvement.
 As a general rule of thumb, it's best to expect an Interior Designer to cost 10% - 20% of your project budget.
 If your designer is also acting as your General Contractor and/or Project Management, plan on an additional 10%.
 However, if your designer is playing more of a consultant role than a hands-on role, design fees can fall under the initial 10% mark, total.
 Leu Interiors' services fall into all of these brackets, depending on the project needs.

-Q: What is the difference between an Interior Decorator and an Interior Designer?
+Q: What is the difference between an Decorator and a Designer?

 You may have occasionally heard the terms for interior decorator and interior designer interchanged.
 However, there is a difference between the two titles.
 An interior decorator generally refers to someone who deals with furniture and decor only.
 Education and training are not necessary to work as a decorator, which is why most start as hobbyists in a different career.